-Small to moderate spills of oil into Harbor waters during vessel transit to Berth 408 could drift into the Cabrillo Shallow Water Habitat before being contained and Although the small to moderate spills have a low probability of occurring, a spill could have short-term effects on Coastal Pelagics FMP species such as the northern anchovy.
-Pacific sardine.
-Pacific mackerel, and jack mackerel because juveniles and adults of these fish are frequently near the water surface and some individuals could be exposed to soluble factions of spilled oil until evaporation and dilution occurs.
+Small to moderate spills of oil into Harbor waters during vessel transit to Berth 408 could drift into the Cabrillo Shallow Water Habitat before being contained and cleaned up.
+Although the small to moderate spills have a low probability of occurring, a spill could have short-term effects on Coastal Pelagics FMP species such as the northern anchovy, Pacific sardine, Pacific mackerel, and jack mackerel because juveniles and adults of these fish are frequently near the water surface and some individuals could be exposed to soluble factions of spilled oil until evaporation and dilution occurs.
 Of these five species, only the northern anchovy spawns in the Harbor (as well as outside the Harbor), and the planktonic eggs and larvae could be exposed to toxic components of spilled oil that dissolve in the water.
 However, the area affected would be a fraction of the entire Harbor, and the amount of eggs and larvae that could be adversely affected would not substantially reduce recruitment into the population.
 Like the anchovy, Pacific sardine, Pacific mackerel, and jack mackerel are coastal fish species that feed on planktonic organisms.
 However, in contrast to the anchovy, these species spawn offshore, in open water areas, and their larvae primarily develop as part of the pelagic plankton in the Pacific Ocean, using kelp forests and ocean piers as shelter from predators.
 In addition, no larvae of sardine, Pacific mackerel, and jack mackerel were found in the Los Angeles or Long Beach Harbors in the 2000 Baseline Study and the abundances of adults were also substantially lower than that of the anchovy (less than 0.15 percent of the total fish caught) (MEC and Associates 2002).
 Due to the ability of the adult Pacific sardine, Pacific mackerel, and jack mackerel to relocate from an oil-contaminated area, and the lack of their larvae and eggs within the Harbor, it is unlikely that a large oil spill would impact these fisheries in the long-term; however, short-term effects of oil exposure may be experienced some individuals within the area of the spill.
-The Pacific sanddab (Groundfish FMP) would not be adversely affected by an oil spill because the juveniles and adults of this species live and feed remain on or near the bottom and do not rely of food from the upper water column.
-Therefore, Pacific sanddabs would not be affected by surface oil from a small spillthey would not be exposed directly to floating oil.
+The Pacific sanddab (Groundfish FMP) would not be adversely affected by an oil spill because the juveniles and adults remain on or near the bottom and they would not be exposed directly to floating oil.